t-mullen/video-stream-merger/README.md

 ```

 ## Limitations:
-- Audio will be stripped.
-Video only.
+- Output stream will have no audio.
+(Merge audio streams seperately with WebAudio API)
 - Resolution and framerate will be slightly reduced.